PreLeyZero/248k-2/steam_age.md

 Using stone and iron **railway tracks** can be build, however without proper signaling yet.
 A `basic steam locomotive` and a `cargo wagon`, both slow and heavy are available. (probably with wonderful textures from YuokiTani's YIR mod)

+The `engine unit` will be renamed into `steam engine unit` and will be used in most of the steam related machines.

 `Steam production` balances this age around `fuel` production.
 In the middle of this age `steam powered pumpjacks` (if possible with API) can be used to `pump crude oil` and burn it to produce steam in a `fluid boiler`.

 ```mermaid